Tara Carpenter, NC.

-Sauerkraut is German for “sour cabbage”.
-Traditionally, kraut didn’t contain salt.
-It was only when the natives of Poland, Germany, and Russia began traveling to America by ship that they added salt (to preserve cabbage) for the long travels and somehow this new way stuck.
+Sauerkraut is German for “sour cabbage” and did not traditionally contain salt.
+It was only when natives of Poland, Germany, and Russia traveled to America by ship that they added salt to preserve the cabbage for long travels.
+This salty version somehow stuck.

 Ditch the salt…

-In our modern day, there are many people – esp. kids/pregnant women – with digestive issues who need a stronger way to eat probiotic food.
-There are also people with yeast/bacterial infections (Candida, GBS+) who are unable to tolerate wild strains in salty sauerkraut.
-These are just two of the reasons why Donna Gates, founder of The Body Ecology Diet has been avid about re-introducing unsalted kraut, also known as unsalted cultured vegetables.
+In our modern day, many people – especially kids and pregnant women with digestive issues need a stronger way to eat probiotic food.
+People with yeast and bacterial infections (Candida, GBS+) are also not usually able to tolerate wild strains in salty sauerkraut.
+These are two reasons why Donna Gates, founder of Body Ecology Diet has been avid about introducing unsalted kraut, known as cultured vegetables.

-Unsalted, probiotic food turned around my systemic yeast infection and is why I am still talking them up all these years later.
+Unsalted, probiotic food healed my systemic yeast infection and why I still talk them up all these years later.
 They helped my oldest eliminate parasites and my husband improve digestion and gain weight.
-My youngest was two when I started making them and still loves them just as much now … he eats them every day, every meal 🙂
+My youngest was two when I started making them and still loves them … every day, every meal 🙂

-A good dose is 1/2 cup per meal.
-This therapeutic dose can help keep gut flora levels in check.
-Yet, for most of us, is we were to eat this same amount of salty sauerkraut, you’d likely want sweet food to drown out that salt.
-By contrast, unsalted probiotic food has a sour “zingy” taste often missing from our diet …. expect lemons, but there’s no probiotics in lemons, lemons do stimulate the growth of important probiotics in the microbiome like bifidobacterium.
-Unsalted, cultured food satisfies your liver’s need for sour along with squelching cravings.
+A therapeutic dose is 1/2 cup per meal.
+This is what helps keep gut flora levels in check.
+If we were to eat this amount in salty sauerkraut, we would likely want sweet food to follow all that salt.
+By contrast, unsalted probiotic food has a sour “zingy” taste often missing from the diet …. expect lemons!
+Yet there’s no probiotics in lemons!!
+They do stimulate the growth of important probiotics in the microbiome like Bifidobacterium though 😉 Unsalted, cultured food satisfies the liver’s need for sour along with helping to reduce cravings.

-All in all this is a food that does not need other flavors to balance out and they combine with all food, which is a biggie if you are someone with gut issues or on B.E.D.
-Regardless, food combining is an easy way to slim a bloated belly or heal leaky gut and I know think of unsalted cultured vegetables as less a condiment and more of a staple food.
+Unsalted probiotic food does not need other flavors to balance them out and combine well with all food, which is big if you are healing on B.E.D and practice the principle of food combining.
+Eating unsalted probiotic food is an easy way to slim a bloated belly or heal a leaky gut.
+I now think of unsalted cultured vegetables as a staple food rather than a condiment.

 Axe, J. (2016).
 7 Health Benefits of Sauerkraut.
 Retrieved from https://draxe.com/sauerkraut/